30 Different Types of Espresso Drinks | (Must Try!)

 If you are a fan of both alcohol and Espresso then you must be fascinated by this alcohol-based espresso drink.

-It is prepared by adding 2 ounces of Vodka and 0.5 ounces of Kahlua over a freshly brewed shot of Espresso.
+Espresso Martini is prepared by mixing 2 ounces of Vodka and 0.5 ounces of Kahlua with a freshly brewed shot of Espresso.
 The mixture is shaken vigorously with ice to create a frothy texture and strained into a chilled martini glass.

 Espresso martini